6 Steps To Jumpstart Your Retirement Journey!

 6. Prioritize making your contributions automatically.

-Now that you can visualize the type of retirement you want, have determined approximately how much you’re saving for, and have a plan and support in place, the best thing you can do is to set it and forget it!
-Set up automatic payments and contributions either through your employer or from a financial institution to stay on track.
+Now that you can visualize the type of retirement you want, have determined approximately how much you’re saving for, and have a plan and support in place, the best thing you can do is to set up automatic payments to easily stay on track!
+Set up automatic payments and contributions either through your employer or from a financial institution.

 The point of retirement savings is to keep it invested for the long term.
-This means avoiding dipping into your retirement fund for emergencies.
-Instead, create an emergency savings fund that you are also contributing to consistently.
+This means avoiding dipping into your retirement fund for emergencies when at all feasible.
+This is where having an emergency savings fund that you are contributing to consistently can help preserve your retirement savings for their intended use.

 Whatever path you choose to take toward retirement, the biggest step to take is being consistent.
 Retirement savings is a long-term commitment, but today’s work will pay off in the long run, literally.
 Take the America Saves Pledge and let us help you reach your goals, no matter what they are.
 Your future self will thank you!